psychemedia/island-storynotes/carus-wilson/15-letter-to-magistrates.md

 ## What next?

-Following on from the memorial letter to the magistrates, an evangelical preacher recently retited to the Island published an even more vociferous attack on the low morals of Newport.
+Following on from the memorial letter to the magistrates, an evangelical preacher recently retired to the Island published an even more vociferous attack on the low morals of Newport.